 - The mysterious Mummy !

-- The nefarious Cobra, using deadly venoms to turn men into slaves to be sold !
+- The nefarious Cobra, using deadly venoms to enslave men !

 - The magician and warlord called the Dragon, taking over the whole of the Himalayas !